open-neuromorphic/communications/README.md

 This repository is an active workspace.
 We welcome contributions from all community members, especially those looking to take on leadership roles or manage initiatives.

+### Requesting Operational Support
+For routine tasks like event coordination or social media promotion, please refer to the "Community Operations" section above to engage with the correct team.

-### Proposing an Initiative
+### Proposing a Strategic Initiative
-If you have an idea for a new community project, please follow our guide:
+If you have an idea for a new community project or policy, please follow our guide:
 1. Use the **[New Initiative Template](./docs/initiatives/new_initiative_template.md)** to structure your proposal.
-2. Follow the **[Submission Instructions](./docs/initiatives/submit_initiative_instructions.md)** to submit it via a Pull Request.
+2. Follow the **[Submission Instructions](./docs/initiatives/submit_initiative_instructions.md)** to submit it via a Pull Request for review by the Executive Committee.

 ### Tracking Tasks (Issues)
 We use GitHub Issues in this repository to track tasks related to ONM leadership and strategic initiatives.
 If you are a Fellow or initiative lead, please use issues to manage your action items.